-As I arrived in Indianapolis yesterday to begin race weekend for the 102nd Running of the Indianapolis 500, a childhood memory came back to me and its meaning to me suddenly multiplied.
+As I arrived in Indianapolis yesterday to begin race weekend for the 102nd Running of the Indianapolis 500, a childhood memory came back to me and its meaning suddenly multiplied.

 I remembered how I used to check out every Indianapolis 500-related book from my elementary school library, clamoring to find out all I could about Indy car racing’s crown jewel event after learning this type of racing even existed when it returned to Detroit’s Belle Isle in 2007.